mytechnotalent/dc540-0x00006/README.md

 <br>

 ## BRIEF
 It has been 2 years since the `сообщение` binary has landed at the Khanty-Mansiysk Dark Eyes facility.
 The world has slowly begun it's decent into madness.
 The war in Ukraine has broken out and the Middle East as slowly begun to destabilize.
-No one has seen or heard from the ANGLES OF DEATH since it has all begun.
+No one has seen or heard from the ANGELS OF DEATH since it has all begun.
 The world has, but since forgotten their ways.
 Will this be the end... <br><br>
 P4r4d0x: "SPUD!
 SPUD!
 We found it!
 We found what needs to be done for all!" <br><br>
 Spud: "Woah P4r4d0x slow down, what did you find?" <br><br>